DEA Special Agent Jobs

 This is no nine-to-five job – the hours are unpredictable, and at times, agents may be out of contact with their friends and family for a period of time.
 For special agents, there is always the possibility that they will have to go to work at a moment’s notice, including holidays and days when they expected to be on vacation.
 Take note – once you have experience in this field you might look into becoming a private security contractor (think: mercenary) working overseas.
 Learn about that type of job on JobMonkey, too.

 Special agents carry guns, and they must know how to use them.
 This is a dangerous job, and the agent and his or her family have to accept the risk involved.
 There is also a possibility that an agent might have to kill someone in the line of duty.
-The pay range for this job is $70,000-$90,000 per year, but there are variations depending on the area in which the special agent works.
+The pay range for this job is $50,000-$90,000 per year, but there are variations depending on the area in which the special agent works and how much experience he or she has.

 Forensic Chemist Jobs